Mark Bolland: In popular culture

+Bolland was portrayed by Ben Lloyd-Hughes in the fifth and sixth seasons of the historical drama television series The Crown.
+Lloyd-Hughes depicts Bolland in his role of Deputy Private Secretary.
+He makes his first appearance in the series during episode nine in season five.

 Personal life

 Bolland entered a civil partnership with his partner Guy Black in February 2006 at Islington Town Hall, in a ceremony witnessed by Murdoch MacLennan, the chief executive of the Telegraph Media Group, and Rebekah Brooks, then editor of The Sun.
 On 22 June 2015, the couple married, again at Islington Town Hall.
 The couple live in Clerkenwell and have a home in Italy.

 Black was the former Press Secretary to Michael Howard during Howard's period as leader of the Conservative Party, and presently serves as the Deputy Chairman of the Telegraph Media Group and Chairman of the Royal College of Music.
 Black was created a life peer in 2010 as Baron Black of Brentwood, and sits as a Conservative member of the House of Lords.